-Moreover, macroeconomic uncertainty increased as a result of the heightened geopolitical tension between the Russian Federation and Ukraine.
-The Russia-Ukraine crisis has caused a sharp rise in commodities prices, further global supply-chain disruption, inflationary pressure, increase in interest rates and a tightening of financial conditions, heightened uncertainty, and a sharp drop in consumer confidence.
-In the early months of 2022, the economic growth recorded in 2021 lost momentum, albeit not due to the pandemic but to the geo-political context, as the Russia-Ukraine conflict poses a downside risk to the business cycle.
+Moreover, macroeconomic uncertainty increased as a result of the heightened geopolitical tension, dominated by the Russia-Ukraine conflict and further aggravated by the conflict in the Middle East area, that has caused a sharp rise in commodities prices, further global supply-chain disruption, inflationary pressure, increase in interest rates and a tightening of financial conditions, heightened uncertainty, and a sharp drop in consumer confidence.

-The continuation of Russia's military invasion of Ukraine, which started on 24 February 2022, entails an increase of systemic risks.
-In particular, a long-lasting or widening conflict as well as economic sanctions imposed by the international community on Russia could have a negative impact on consumer and business confidence, curbing or postponing spending and investment decisions and, consequently, leading to a slowdown in the macroeconomic recovery.
-While the conflict did not pose direct risks to the CA Auto Bank Group, it did give rise to indirect ones, especially the energy crisis, which contributed significantly to the rise in inflation and interest rates, enhanced the risk of cybercrime and exacerbated the commodities crisis already underway.
+In particular, a long-lasting or widening conflict as well as economic sanctions imposed by the international community on Russia could have a negative impact on the macroeconomic scenario and, in turn, on consumer and business confidence, curbing or postponing spending and investment decisions and, consequently, leading to a slowdown in the macroeconomic recovery.
+Although the picture is constantly evolving, ruling out extreme scenarios of conflict escalation that could lead to geopolitical and economic outcomes that are difficult to assess, the Group monitors developments regarding potential issues and economic impacts arising from conflicts between Russia and Ukraine, as well as in the Middle East.
+While the Russia-Ukraine conflict did not pose direct risks to the CA Auto Bank Group, it did give rise to indirect ones, especially the energy crisis, which contributed significantly to the rise in inflation and interest rates, enhanced the risk of cybercrime and exacerbated the commodities crisis already underway.
 See further "Inflationary pressures may have an adverse effect on the Group's business" below.
-Furthermore, the shortage of raw materials, stemming from geopolitical tension linked to the Russia-Ukraine conflict, could further impact deliveries across the automotive sector and consequently affect financial conditions of CA Auto Bank Group.
+Furthermore, the shortage of raw materials, stemming from geo-political tension linked to the Russia-Ukraine conflict in the Middle East area, could further impact deliveries across the automotive sector and consequently affect financial conditions of CA Auto Bank Group.